 You still need:

-The tools help, but they don’t replace that.
+The tools help, but they don’t replace these.

 Supplements (keep them simple)